MohammadMaftoun/Image-Captioning-Techniques/README.md

 Welcome to the Image Captioning Techniques repository! 📸📝

-This repository is dedicated to various image captioning approaches, which aim to automatically generate meaningful textual explanations for images.
+This repository is dedicated to various image captioning approaches that aim to generate meaningful textual explanations for images automatically.
 Image captioning is a fascinating intersection of computer vision and natural language processing (NLP), utilized in applications such as automated content creation, accessibility for individuals with visual impairments, and more.

 ![IMCP](https://media.springernature.com/lw1200/springer-static/image/art%3A10.1007%2Fs13218-020-00679-2/MediaObjects/13218_2020_679_Fig2_HTML.png)